-Low-code application platforms generally have modular components and drag-and-drop features.
+Low-code platforms generally have modular components and drag-and-drop features.
 This helps teams of non-technical people experiment, make prototypes, and build mobile apps and launch initiatives, speeding up software creation.

-Examples of low-code and no-code
+Examples of low-code

 For instance, let’s say your marketing team sends out an email newsletter using software like Constant Contact or Mailchimp.
-In both programs, users with zero coding knowledge can start with a basic email template, then move components around in a drag and drop interface to create a visually unique, custom-designed newsletter populated with your company’s blog posts, photos, and links.
+In both programs, users with zero coding knowledge can start with a basic email template, then move components around in a drag-and-drop interface to create a visually unique, custom-designed newsletter populated with your company’s blog posts, photos, and links.

 What are the benefits of low-code development?

 In fast-moving business environments, low-code tools save time.
 A few years ago, Forrester analyst John Rymer predicted that—whether you’re in charge of software development or not—circumstances like the developer shortage and rapid digitization would make low-code platforms an essential strategy for all companies.

 He calculated that using low-code tools makes software creation up to 10x faster.
 Let’s say your org needs a way to run payroll and create expense reports.
 You could either add it to your IT team’s long list of priorities, hire an expensive outside development team, or hand your own employees the low-code tools they need to design the system themselves.

 “You need customized software, and traditional software development can’t keep up with your demands,” Rymer wrote.